bglindner/CEE6720_BIO6720/lab02.md

 In this exercise, we'll be comparing the composition of metagenomic datasets across nucleotide, ecological, and taxonomic diversities.
 Six metagenomic datasets recovered from timeseries monitoring of a freshwaster lake have been provided, which were captured during the winter and summer of 2010, 2012, and 2014.

 Short read datasets have dominated metagenomic studies for almost two decades.
 A substantial amount of information can be extracted from short read datasets without the need to assemble (or provide longer readers from other platforms).
-The goal of this exercise is to acquaint users with basic comparative metagenomic worklows utilizing only short reads.
-The aim is to provide a short overview of easy methods for basic steps in comparative metagenomic workflows:
+The goal of this exercise is to acquaint users with simple worklows utilizing only short reads with the aim to provide a short overview of easy methods for basic steps involved in comparative metagenomics:

 1. Assessing alpha diversity (`nonpareil`)
 2. Assessing beta diversity (`simka`)